greasygrilledcheese/IceColdSensors/README.md

 ## Configuration Files

-Create configuration files named `DualSensorSettings.conf` and `SingleSensorSettings.conf` with appropriate settings.
+Create configuration files with appropriate settings.
 Samples are provided in the repository.

 ## Adafruit IO Setup

-1. Log in to your Adafruit IO account or create one if you don't have it.
-2. Navigate to `Dashboards` and create a new dashboard for your sensors.
-3. Add blocks (e.g., gauge, chart) to your dashboard.
-4. Go to `Feeds` and create new feeds for temperature and humidity.
-5. Make sure to update the `ADAFRUIT_IO_USERNAME`, `ADAFRUIT_IO_KEY`, `ADAFRUIT_IO_GROUP_NAME`, `ADAFRUIT_IO_TEMP_FEED`, and `ADAFRUIT_IO_HUMIDITY_FEED` in your configuration files to match your Adafruit IO setup.
+Follow the steps outlined in the [Adafruit IO Setup](#adafruit-io-setup) section.

 ## Running the Scripts